Captain America: The Winter Soldier: Plot

-After the World Security Council members arrive for the Helicarriers' launch, Rogers broadcasts Hydra's plot to everyone at the Triskelion.
+After World Security Council members arrive at the Triskelion for the Insight launch, Rogers broadcasts Hydra's plot to the building.
 Romanoff, disguised as one of the Council members, disarms Pierce.
-Fury arrives and forces Pierce to unlock S.H.I.E.L.D.'s database so that Romanoff can leak classified information, exposing Hydra to the public.
+Fury arrives and forces Pierce to unlock S.H.I.E.L.D.'s database so Romanoff can leak classified information, exposing Hydra to the public.
 Following a struggle, Fury fatally shoots Pierce.
-Rogers and Wilson storm two Helicarriers and replace the controller chips, but Barnes destroys Wilson's suit and fights Rogers on the third.
-Rogers fends him off and replaces the final chip, allowing Hill to take control and have the vessels destroy each other.
+Rogers and Wilson raid two Helicarriers and replace the control chips, but Barnes destroys Wilson's wingpack and fights Rogers on the third.
+Rogers replaces the final chip, allowing Hill to take control and have the vessels destroy each other.
+He refuses to fight Barnes, who does not recognize him.
+As the Helicarriers collide with the Triskelion, Rogers falls into the Potomac River.
+Rumlow, another Hydra agent, is injured in the destruction.
+Barnes rescues the unconscious Rogers before disappearing.

-Rogers refuses to fight Barnes in an attempt to reach his friend, but as the ship collides with the Triskelion, Rogers falls into the Potomac River.
-Barnes rescues the unconscious Rogers before disappearing into the woods.
-With S.H.I.E.L.D. in disarray, Romanoff appears before a Senate subcommittee to defend her and Rogers' actions, while Fury, under the cover of his apparent death, heads to Eastern Europe in pursuit of Hydra's remaining cells.
-Rogers and Wilson decide to find Barnes, while Rumlow, who was a Hydra agent, is hospitalized following the Triskelion's destruction.

-In a mid-credits scene, Baron Wolfgang von Strucker, at a Hydra lab, proclaims that the "age of miracles" has begun as scientists examine an energy-filled scepter and two test subjects: one with superhuman speed, the other with telekinetic powers.
-In a post-credits scene, Barnes visits his own memorial at the Smithsonian Institution.
+With S.H.I.E.L.D. in disarray, Romanoff appears before a Senate subcommittee to defend her and Rogers's actions.
+Fury, under the cover of his apparent death, pursues Hydra's remaining cells.
+Rogers and Wilson decide to find Barnes.
+In a mid-credits scene, Baron Wolfgang von Strucker and his scientists at a Hydra lab dismiss the actions of Rogers and Romanoff as they examine an energy-filled scepter and twin test subjects who have been given superhuman abilities: one has superhuman speed, the other has telekinetic powers.
+In a post-credits scene, Barnes visits his own memorial at the Smithsonian Institution to learn about himself.